 In other words, inclusive education is opposed to giving education to children with special needs differently from normal children.

-Inclusiveness of education states that a normal student and a differently-abled should get equal opportunities to get the education to meet the special educational needs.
+Inclusiveness of education states that a normal student and a differently-abled should get equal opportunities to get the education to meet their special educational needs.

 Earlier inclusive education was envisaged only for differently-abled students, but in modern times every teacher should apply this principle in their classroom in a comprehensive approach.